 When Schema Validation is enabled on a topic, it checks for the following on each message:

 - The message produced to the topic has an associated schema.
 (The message must have an associated schema ID, which indicates it has a schema.)

 - The schema must match the topic.

-The demo above is a straight-forward way to demonstrate that Schema Validation is working, using the Confluent Cloud CLI.
+The demo above is a straight-forward way to demonstrate that Schema Validation is working, using the Confluent CLI.

 In practice, you would typically send an Avro object,

 as a function of a client application.
 In this case, Schema Validation derives the schema based on the object.

 The schema is sent to Schema Registry, which checks to see if the schema exists in the subject.

 If it does, Schema Registry uses the schema ID of that version.
 If it doesn’t, Schema Registry throws an error if the client has auto schema registration set to